SilkRose/Pony/stories/the-tour-of-twilights-castle/the-tour-of-twilights-castle.md

 Sunset opened the door before a explosion of confetti and streamers shoot out.

 Starlight spoke up.
 "Ah, must have been where Pinkie hid a surprise party canon.
-This one in yet another broom closet."
+This one is yet another broom closet."

 "You weren't kidding about the broom closets."